Common Questions

 Preliminary research on HBOT and fertility is emerging.
 A pilot study in Fertility and Sterility investigated HBOT as an adjunct to IVF, finding that it was well tolerated and showed a decreased cycle cancellation rate.
 HBOT may benefit fertility through improved endometrial blood flow, enhanced oocyte quality (demonstrated in animal models), and improved uterine receptivity.
 For male fertility, a 2025 systematic review and meta-analysis found significant improvements in sperm survival, density, morphology, and motility following HBOT.
 HBOT has also been explored for patients with resistant thin endometrium during frozen embryo transfer.
 However, fertility is not a recognised condition, evidence is preliminary, and larger randomized controlled trials are needed before HBOT can be recommended as a standard fertility adjunct.

 Some HBOT patients report improved sleep quality as a secondary benefit of treatment, though the evidence for HBOT as a primary sleep therapy is limited.
 The proposed mechanisms include reduced neuroinflammation, improved cerebral blood flow, and modulation of neurotransmitter systems involved in sleep regulation.
 A study in long COVID patients treated with HBOT noted significant improvements in sleep quality scores as part of overall symptom improvement.
-HBOT's effects on the autonomic nervous system — shifting toward parasympathetic dominance — may contribute to improved sleep architecture.
+HBOT's effects on the autonomic nervous system, shifting toward parasympathetic dominance, may contribute to improved sleep architecture.
 However, insomnia and sleep disorders are not recognised conditions, and HBOT should not be considered a first-line treatment for sleep problems.
 Patients who notice sleep improvements during HBOT are likely benefiting from treatment of an underlying condition that was disrupting their sleep.

-HBOT has established applications in dental and oral surgery, particularly for osteoradionecrosis (bone death in the jaw following radiation therapy) — a recognised condition.
+HBOT has established applications in dental and oral surgery, particularly for osteoradionecrosis (bone death in the jaw following radiation therapy), a recognised condition.
 For dental implants, HBOT may enhance osseointegration (the bonding of implant to bone) by increasing oxygen delivery to the surgical site and promoting bone formation.
 Experimental studies have shown that HBOT stimulates effective bone formation around implants placed in irradiated bone.
 HBOT is also used to treat medication-related osteonecrosis of the jaw (MRONJ), a complication sometimes seen with bisphosphonate therapy.
-For routine dental implants in healthy patients, HBOT is generally not necessary, but it may be particularly beneficial for patients with compromised healing — such as those with prior head/neck radiation, diabetes, or heavy smoking history.
+For routine dental implants in healthy patients, HBOT is generally not necessary, but it may be particularly beneficial for patients with compromised healing, such as those with prior head/neck radiation, diabetes, or heavy smoking history.
 Consult with your oral surgeon about whether HBOT could benefit your specific situation.

-Yes — veterinary hyperbaric oxygen therapy is a growing field.
+Yes, veterinary hyperbaric oxygen therapy is a growing field.
 HBOT is used in veterinary medicine for many of the same conditions as in humans, including wound healing, post-surgical recovery, snake bites, spinal cord injuries (intervertebral disc disease), smoke inhalation, burns, and soft tissue infections.
-Dogs, cats, and even rabbits can receive HBOT, and most animals do not require sedation — many dogs relax and even sleep during treatments once acclimated to the chamber.
+Dogs, cats, and even rabbits can receive HBOT, and most animals do not require sedation, many dogs relax and even sleep during treatments once acclimated to the chamber.
 A 2021 Frontiers in Veterinary Science study analyzing 2,792 treatment sessions reported a very low adverse event rate.
 Veterinary HBOT facilities exist in Canada and the United States, typically at specialty veterinary hospitals and referral centres.
 If your pet has a condition that might benefit from enhanced oxygen delivery, speak with your veterinarian about whether HBOT is available and appropriate.

-When evaluating a hyperbaric facility, consider: Accreditation — Is the facility accredited or affiliated with a hospital system?
+When evaluating a hyperbaric facility, consider: Accreditation, Is the facility accredited or affiliated with a hospital system?
 Does it follow UHMS or CSA (Canadian Standards Association) guidelines?
-Medical oversight — Is there a physician trained in hyperbaric medicine on staff or supervising?
+Medical oversight, Is there a physician trained in hyperbaric medicine on staff or supervising?
 Look for UHMS certification or fellowship training.
-Chamber type — Clinical-grade monoplace or multiplace chambers that reach 2.0+ ATA with 100% oxygen are standard; be cautious of facilities using only soft-shell/portable chambers.
-Emergency protocols — Does the facility have written emergency procedures and trained hyperbaric technicians?
-Transparency — A reputable facility will clearly distinguish between recognised and experimental indications and will not make unsubstantiated cure claims.
+Chamber type, Clinical-grade monoplace or multiplace chambers that reach 2.0+ ATA with 100% oxygen are standard; be cautious of facilities using only soft-shell/portable chambers.
+Emergency protocols, Does the facility have written emergency procedures and trained hyperbaric technicians?
+Transparency, A reputable facility will clearly distinguish between recognised and experimental indications and will not make unsubstantiated cure claims.

 Hyperbaric access in Northern and rural Canada is limited but growing.
-Modern Medical in Northern Ontario operates 8 Perry Baromedical SIGMA 36 chambers, making it one of the few HBOT facilities built to serve the diverse needs of Canada's North.
-Some military installations and diving operations in northern regions have hyperbaric capabilities.
-For most patients in remote areas, accessing HBOT requires travel to a major urban centre with a hospital program.
+A small number of private clinics in Northern Ontario and other remote regions operate modern clinical-grade chambers (including Perry Baromedical and similar hard-shell systems) to serve remote populations.
+Some Canadian Armed Forces installations and offshore diving operations in northern regions also have hyperbaric capabilities.
+For most patients in remote areas, accessing HBOT requires travel to a major urban centre with a hospital programme.
 Provincial health authorities may arrange interprovincial referrals and cover travel costs for emergency indications like carbon monoxide poisoning or decompression sickness.
 Telemedicine consultations with hyperbaric physicians are becoming more available, helping northern patients determine whether travel for HBOT is warranted for their condition.

 Hospital-based programs operate within accredited hospitals, are staffed by physicians with hyperbaric training, typically treat recognised conditions, accept provincial health insurance, and have access to full emergency medical support.
 Wait times may be longer, and treatment is limited to recognized medical indications.
 Approved independent facilities are regulated private clinics that meet provincial accreditation standards.
 In Ontario, select some eligible independent facilities may bill OHIP for approved indications; confirm eligibility directly with the treating site for covered indications.
 In Alberta, CPSA accredits private HBOT clinics; contact individual facilities regarding billing arrangements.
 Non-approved private clinics in other provinces offer faster access and more flexible scheduling, but costs are out of pocket (typically $150 to $400 per session) unless covered by private insurance.
 Both hospital and approved independent facilities use clinical-grade chambers and are subject to regulatory oversight.
 The best choice depends on your province, condition, and coverage eligibility.